oroinc/documentation/book/importexport.rst

 Import
 ------

-Import contacts can be done in three user steps (each of them is job).

-At the first step user fill out the form with source file that he want to import and submit it.
-See controller action OroImportExportBundle:ImportExport:importForm (route "oro_importexport_import_form"), this action require parameter "entity" which is a class name of entity that will be imported.

-At the second step import validation is triggered.
-See controller action OroImportExportBundle:ImportExport:importValidate (route "oro_importexport_import_validate").
-As a result a user will see all actions that will be performed by import and errors that were occurred.
-Records with errors can't be imported but errors not blocks valid records.

-At the last step import is processed.
-See controller action OroImportExportBundle:ImportExport:importProcess (route "oro_importexport_import_process").
-Please see how it works below.
+Import is basic operation for any entities.
 Import operation consists one step, please look configuration batch job for import:

 .. code-block:: yaml